2018 Minnesota Vikings season: Conference

+1 2 New Orleans finished ahead of LA Rams based on head-to-head victory, claiming the No. 1 seed.; 1 2 3 Atlanta finished ahead of Washington based on head-to-head victory.
+Atlanta finished ahead of Carolina based on head-to-head sweep.
+Washington finished ahead of Carolina based on head-to-head victory.; 1 2 NY Giants finished ahead of Tampa Bay based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Pro Bowl

 Four Vikings players were elected to the Pro Bowl when the rosters were announced on December 18, 2018, with both outside linebacker Anthony Barr and safety Harrison Smith named to their fourth Pro Bowls.
 Wide receiver Adam Thielen was named to his second Pro Bowl, having received his first nomination in 2017, while defensive end Danielle Hunter received his first Pro Bowl selection.